AakashSunil/The-Gourmet-Tavern/README.md

     The Project has been setup to install both from one location

 #  .env file
-    Create a .env file under the root folder and the following key value pair SECRET_TOKEN=yoursecrettoken
+    Create a .env file under the root folder with the following key value pair as content SECRET_TOKEN=yoursecrettoken

     This is used for authentication of the user